gmpovolis/Good-ReadMe-Generator/generatedREADME.md

   ## Usage

-  Install the unquirer using NPM
+  Install the inquirer depedency using NPM

   ## License